Inba (film): Cast

-Production

-The film began production as Thooral.
-Shaam was signed to play an auto driver and grew a beard for his role in the film.

 Soundtrack

+The music was composed by P. B. Balaji.
+It is his debut film.

 Release and reception

+Inbaa was released on 21 March 2008, Good Friday alongside Kannum Kannum, Sandai and Singakutty.
 A critic from Rediff.com gave the film a rating of one out of five stars and wrote that "Everybody spouts the standard lines (what was dialogue-writer Subha thinking?) and once the climax is done, you heave yourself off the cramped seats with relief".
 Sudhish Kamath from The Hindu wrote that "By all means, go for Inba.
 It's the most inspiring piece of Tamil cinema.
 If this chap can make a movie, so can you".
 A critic from Sify gave the film a verdict of below average and wrote that "The film fails to entertain as the twists and turns are predictable, the Shaam- Sneha romance leaves you cold, and music of P.B Balaji is worth a snore not even one humable number.
 It is another banal formula film to be avoided".
+Cinesouth gave the film a negative review.

 Following the success of Kick, the film was partially reshot in Telugu as Neelo Naalo with actors Sunil and Junior Relangi.
 The Telugu version was directed by Nandhu and featured Kothapalli Ramakrishna as the cinematographer.